 Mallinckrodt's articles of association allow the board to adopt a shareholder rights plan upon such terms and conditions as the board deems expedient and in the best interests of Mallinckrodt, subject to applicable law.
-In this regard, we currently expect that the Mallinckrodt board of directors will adopt a shareholder rights plan with a one-year term immediately after the effective time of the distribution.

 Subject to the Irish Takeover Rules described below, the board also has power to cause Mallinckrodt to issue any of its authorized and unissued shares on such terms and conditions as the board may determine (as described under "-Share Capital") and any such action must be taken in the best interests of Mallinckrodt.
 It is possible, however, that the terms and conditions of any issue of preferred shares could discourage a takeover or other transaction that holders of some or a majority of the ordinary shares believe to be in their best interests or in which holders might receive a premium for their shares over the then market price of the shares.